labdao/article/README.md

 * Propose your own topic and idea!

 ## Team
-Open to both external and internal members of the labDAO community
+Open to both external and internal members of the labDAO community.
-labDAO Community Operations WG will be in charge of approval and feedback of proposed article topics.
+The labDAO Community Operations WG will be in charge of approval and feedback of proposed article topics.

 ## Financials
 The production of an article, including the writing, editing, illustration, and distribution,